marco-soria/bookadventure-backend/README.md

 # 📚 BookAdventure - Library Management System API

 A comprehensive library management system backend built with **.NET 9** and **Entity Framework Core**, implementing a layered architecture with Repository and Service patterns.
+Features JWT authentication with refresh tokens for secure user sessions.
 Ready for frontend integration with Angular, React, or any SPA framework.

 ## 🏗️ Project Architecture